-Gently boil cider mixture while constantly stirring, until candy thermometer reaches 225F/107C degrees.
+- Gently boil cider mixture while constantly stirring, until the candy thermometer reaches 225F/107C degrees.
 The honey should bubble, froth and turn a deeper caramel color.
 Don't allow it to burn; keep stirring.

 Once the cider and gelatin are mixed, put the collar on your mixing bowl (if you have one) and/or place a towel over the top of the bowl to prevent splashes.
 Believe me, you do NOT want to scrape marshmallow goo from off your fridge.
 Or off your toddler.

-Turn the mixer to high and watch for it to magically transform from slop into marshmallow cream.
+- Turn the mixer to high and watch for it to magically transform from slope into marshmallow cream.
 This can take anywhere from 8-20 minutes.
 It will start to turn a lighter color and then thicken.
 Once it has done both, switch the mixer off.

 ** If using our recipe for 1 pint of home-canned apple cider concentrate instead of ready-to-drink cider, please omit the ½ cup raw sugar.
 Directions for making home-canned apple cider concentrate is in the article above this recipe.